This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In the movie is the father of Leah, Daniel's fiancee, and of Shadrach, Daniel's friend.
+Is the father of Leah, Daniel's fiancee, and of Shadrach, Daniel's friend.

 Page 1